ZitaBalint/Fourth-Milestone-Project-Happy-Whale/README.md

 - The project was deployed in Heroku https://happy-whale-milestone-project.herokuapp.com/ and the static files are stored in Amazon.AWS.

-- My project was built and it is stored on Github
-I created a master branch for the project in the following way:
+- My project was built and it is stored on Github and deployed to Heroku I created a master branch for the project in the following way:
 Go to your GitHub account and select “New Repository” from the drop down menu Next to the owner after the / add a short name to repository Select add README file and add .gitignore file
 Create repository

+- Deploying to Heroku: I followed the Code Institute tuorial for Boutique Ado and folloed all those steps to set up deployment in Heroku and use AWS.
+Set up all the secret_keys and env in Heroku settings/config vars

 - If you wish to clone:
 On GitHub navigate to the main page of the repository